Quentin D'Silva: Life

 D'Silva was born in Karachi, Pakistan and studied at St Patrick's High School, Karachi.
 He gained an MBA from the University of Karachi.

-After graduating he worked in marketing and sales with Reckitt Benckiser and Gillette.
-In 1997 he joined Shell Pakistan Limited.
+After graduating, he worked in marketing and sales with Reckitt Benckiser and Gillette.
+In 1997, he joined Shell Pakistan Limited.
 He later spent part of his career with Shell in the Middle East, managing a number of geographic areas and across several business lines, including Shell joint ventures.
 By 24 February 2000 he had risen to Commercial Manager of Shell.

-D'Silva had reached the position of Chief Executive Officer of Shell Middle East and central Asia by 2005.
-That year he travelled to Dhaka, Bangladesh for the launching of a Ranks Petroleum Ltd and Shell Middle East joint venture.
+D'Silva had reached the position of chief executive officer of Shell Middle East and central Asia by 2005.
+That year he travelled to Dhaka, Bangladesh for the launching of a Ranks Petroleum Ltd. and Shell Middle East's joint venture.

-In May 2006 he was elected to the Board of Shell Pakistan Limited and also appointed Chairman & Chief Executive, a position he held till August 2006.
+In May 2006, he was elected to the Board of Shell Pakistan Limited and also appointed Chairman & Chief Executive, a position he held till August 2006.

-In 2006 he was also a trustee of the Layton Rahmatulla Benevolent Trust.
+In 2006 he was a trustee of the Layton Rahmatulla Benevolent Trust.

 He joined the board of PRL in 2006 and resigned in 2007.

 He joined Tarmac Middle East in March 2009 as Regional Director.
-In 2011 he was also a member of the Board of Al Dhahira Tarmac SAOC, Tarmac Oman Limited and Midmac Tarmac Qatar Company WLL.
+In 2011, he was also a member of the Board of Al Dhahira Tarmac SAOC, Tarmac Oman Limited and Midmac Tarmac Qatar Company WLL.